-Inspection of Salford local area’s effectiveness in identifying and meeting the needs of, and improving outcomes for, children and young people who have special educational needs and/or disabilities (SEND) from Monday 9 December 2019 – Friday 13 December 2019.
+Inspection of Salford local area’s effectiveness in identifying and meeting the needs of, and improving outcomes for, children and young people who have special educational needs and/or disabilities (SEND) took place from Monday 9 December 2019 to Friday 13 December 2019.

-Ofsted and the Care Quality Commission (CQC) will jointly carry out an inspection of the local area.
+Ofsted and the Care Quality Commission (CQC) jointly carried out an inspection of the local area.
 Under the Children and Families Act 2014, the government placed new duties on the local health, social and education services that provide for children and young people with SEND.

-The inspection will evaluate how effectively the local area:
+The inspection evaluated how effectively the local area: